alxhill/kutt-out-gallery/README.md

 To do:
 ------

-* Create a non specific version for any views the user (well, me) wants
+* **Add show/hide support.**
-* Make the navigation bar dynamically generated.
+* Create a non specific version for any views
-* Add show/hide support.
+* Video/embed link support
-* ERROR HANDLING
+* Proper gallery deletion - remove corresponding photos in the gallery as well as the corresponding files
-	* Error handling on db entries - dealing with form validation and returning error codes and such.
+* Switch to using object oriented database query results
-	* JavaScript validation - do not hide elements if the server returns an error message rather than a success message.
+* Error handling on db entries - dealing with form validation and returning error codes etc
-	* Oh and everywhere else
+* Make the galleries in the navigation bar hide when deleted